Inside the Studio

 I always recomend taking students on a studio visit whenever possible, maybe to see a local artist in your community, a parent artist, or a friend's studio.
 They need not be famous, as long as they are working artists!
 It is just a wonderful experience for students to see the tools, the mess, and how the creative process is revealed through the studio space itself.

 If the artist is willing to talk to your students a little bit about his work, even better.
-In this photo I took a group of students to my sculptor friend's studio and he showed them his collection of "junk" and how he assembles these fragments into delightful, composite sculptures.
+In this photo students visit my sculptor friend's studio and he shows them his collection of "junk" and how he assembles these fragments into delightful, composite sculptures.
+See Low Relief Assemblage

 What kind of Studio do you work in?